fightwithcrayon/random-react-components/README.md

-# Random Studio React Component generator for VS Code
+# React Component generator for VS Code

-Fork of the original component by Abdullah Ceylan:
+Fork of the original component by Abdullah Ceylan, customised to match modern structure and style guidelines of Random Studio.

 https://github.com/abdullahceylan/vscode-react-component-generator